-Consequently, the set of Eqs.~\eqref{eq:var_param_1}-~\eqref{eq:var_param_5} completely characterizes the evolution of a Gaussian wave-packet in a HN model with nonlinear self-interactions.
+Consequently, the set of Eqs.~\eqref{eq:var_param_1}--\eqref{eq:var_param_5} completely characterizes the evolution of the Gaussian wave-packet in the HN model with nonlinear self-interactions.

-Let us now discuss in details the evolution equations for the parameters above.
-Assuming that at all time, the total amplitude of the wave,
+Let us now discuss in detail the evolution equations for the parameters above.
+Assuming that at all times, the norm of the wave-packet,

-is known, Eqs.~\eqref{eq:var_param_1} and~\eqref{eq:var_param_3} capture the non-conservation of the total amplitude as $\dot{S}=2b\rho S$ is always nontrivial in presence of nonreciprocity, $g>1$.
-Indeed, at short time within the non-linear skin regime, it is safe to consider that the weak nonlinearity has little effects to the already super-exponential amplification found in the linear limit.
-It follows that Eq.~\eqref{eq:linear_amplification}, captures $S$ [Eq.~\eqref{eq:total_amplitude_perturbation}] with a good accuracy and $A(t)$ can be explicitly approximated.
-We check in Sec.~\ref{sec:numerical_results} that this approximation of nonlinear wave amplification is valid.
+is known, Eqs.~\eqref{eq:var_param_1} and~\eqref{eq:var_param_3} capture its non-conservation.
+Indeed, the $\dot{S}=2b\rho S$ is always nontrivial in presence of nonreciprocity, $g>1$.
+In particular, at short times within the nonlinear-skin regime, it is safe to consider that the weak nonlinearity has little effects on the already super-exponential amplification found in the linear limit.
+It follows that Eq.~\eqref{eq:linear_amplification}, captures the nonlinear wave-packet amplification [Eq.~\eqref{eq:total_amplitude_perturbation}] with good accuracy.
+We will check in Sec.~\ref{sec:numerical_results} the validity of this approximation.